A great choice but its got competition

-It performs just like the more recognized Sonicare brand of electric brushes and is without doubt a very good alternative to their offerings.
+Well designed, the Boka brush has impressed me. it performs just like the more recognized Sonicare brand and is without doubt a good alternative.

 - 3 cleaning modes